-Application deadlines for Neurosciences and Mental Health Board funding are usually around January, May and September/October, although sometimes dates can change, so check the Funding finder for details.
+Application deadlines for Population and Systems Medicine Board funding are usually around January, May and September, although sometimes launch and application deadlines can change.
+Check the Funding finder for details.

 You can submit to any of the available deadlines in the year.
-We do not expect you to submit more than two applications at the same time and encourage you to focus on application quality, not the number you can submit.
-Read our guidance for applicants for details of our resubmission process.
+We do not expect you to submit more than two applications at the same time, and encourage you to focus on application quality, not the number you can submit.
+Read our guidance for applicants for details of the resubmission process.

 You must apply through the Joint Electronic Submission system (Je-S).

-Please read the Je-S how to apply guidance for more information.
-If you need help applying, you can contact Je-S on 01793 444164 or by email JeSHelp@je-s.ukri.org.
+Please read the Je-S how to apply guidance (PDF, 190KB) for more information.
+If you need help in applying, you can contact Je-S on 01793 444164 or by email JeSHelp@je-s.ukri.org.

-You should give your administrative department at least two weeks' notice that you intend to apply.
-You must submit your application before 4pm on the deadline date.
+You should give your administrative department sufficient notice that you intend to apply.
+Your organisation must submit your application before 4pm on the deadline date.